prettytable/prettytable/README.md

 ```

 If you want to specify a custom sorting function, you can use the `sort_key` keyword
+argument as Pythons `sorted()` key parameter.
+The value of the `sort_key` parameter
-argument.
-Pass this a function which accepts two lists of values and returns a negative
+should be a function (or other callable) that takes a single argument and returns a key
-or positive value depending on whether the first list should appear before or after the
-second one.
+to use for sorting purposes.

 If your table has n columns, each list will have n+1 elements.
-Each list
+Each list corresponds to
-corresponds to one row of the table.
-The first element will be whatever data is in the
+one row of the table.
+The first element will be whatever data is in the relevant row, in
-relevant row, in the column specified by the `sort_by` argument.
-The remaining n
+the column specified by the `sort_by` argument.
+The remaining n elements are the data in
-elements are the data in each of the table's columns, in order, including a repeated
+each of the table's columns, in order, including a repeated instance of the data in the
-instance of the data in the `sort_by` column.
+`sort_by` column.

 #### Adding sections to a table